The-Rebeckoning/prog-notes/sql/sql-notes.md

 	WHERE CustomerName LIKE 'a__%'	Finds any values that start with "a" and are at least 3 characters in length WHERE ContactName LIKE 'a%o'	Finds any values that start with "a" and ends with "o"

+# How to use the WITH ROLLUP operator

+WITH ROLLUP operator in the GROUP BY clause to add summary rows to the final result set.
+The row summarizes the aggregate columns in the result set

+SQL ROLLUP with partial rollup example
+You can use ROLLUP to perform a partial roll-up that reduces the number of subtotals calculated as shown in the following example:

+	SELECT
+    		warehouse, product, SUM(quantity)
+	FROM
+    		inventory

+	GROUP BY warehouse, ROLLUP (product);